Ryan2718/Game-Of-Life/README.md

 # Game-Of-Life
-GUI for Conway's Game of Life
+GUI for Conway's Game of Life.
+Written in August 2014.